Jerome B. Gilmore: Biography

 In about 1857, Jerome married Emma (b.
-1832, Tennessee) and by 1860 they had a daughter, Emma M. Gilmore.
+1832, Tennessee), and by 1860, they had a daughter, Emma M. Gilmore.
 In 1861, son William F. F. Gilmore was born.

 Gilmore joined the 3rd Louisiana Infantry at the outbreak of the Civil War, entering as a captain.
-He was later wounded in battle and left the military at the rank of Lt.
-Colonel.
+He was later wounded in battle and left the military at the rank of lieutenant colonel.
 After the War, he left gunsmithing, becoming a merchant in Shreveport.
 In 1869, his son Henry Gilmore was born.
 That year, during Reconstruction, he was appointed by the federal government to be mayor of Shreveport, serving in that capacity until 1871.
 By 1880, Gilmore was a cotton buyer.

-His wife Emma died in Shreveport in 1895.
+Gilmore's wife, Emma, died in Shreveport in 1895.
 Jerome died in 1900.
 Both are buried in the Greenwood Cemetery in Shreveport.